Select Page

 George Bush Intercontinental Airport (Houston TX) - Dew Point Skin Β°F

-Dataset Summary: HTX IAH 2025-01-01 β€” 2025-12-31 | Status V3.1
+Dataset Summary: HTX IAH 2024-01-01 β€” 2024-12-31 | Status V3.1

 Pairing Concept -> ASHRAE Psychrometric Concept -> Moisture Lens -> Thermal Lens -> QAE Dual-Lens Geometry

-This experiment is inspired by the moisture–temperature pairing used within ASHRAE psychrometric design methods for commercial HVAC systems.
+This experiment is inspired by the moisture & temperature pairing used within ASHRAE psychrometric design methods for commercial HVAC systems.
 In its original engineering context, psychrometric analysis is performed indoors using highly controlled measurements, typically collected at hourly intervals or finer resolution.
 QAE is not attempting to replicate psychrometric engineering calculations.
 Instead, it is adapting the same conceptual frameworkβ€”a moisture lens paired with a thermal lensβ€”and applying it to district-scale outdoor climate telemetry using NOAA daily summary data at the 24-hour candle.

 The purpose of this experiment is to explore whether a thermodynamically related metric pairing can generate meaningful geometric structures within the QAE framework.
 At present, this remains an experimental demonstration rather than a validated atmospheric model.